keijiro/FFmpegOut/README.md

 Installation
 ------------

-The binary executable files of FFmpeg is not included in this repository nor the package because they're too large to be included.
+The binary executable files of FFmpeg is not included in this repository because they're too large to be included.
 They have to be added manually after an installation of FFmpegOut.

 Any recent versions of FFmpeg would work, but it's recommended to use [KeatsPeeks]' static-linked executables because they're used for development